Special Education Needs

-- Should, in accordance with the Headteacher, determine the school’s general policy and approach to provision for children with SEN/SEND establish the appropriate staffing and funding arrangements and maintain a general oversight of the schools’ work, using the Senco Evaluation forms as a guideline of necessary and appropriate provision to follow.
+- Should, in accordance with the Headteacher, determine the school’s general policy and approach to provision for children with SEN/SEND establish the appropriate staffing and funding arrangements and maintain a general oversight of the schools’ work, using the SendCo Evaluation forms as a guideline of necessary and appropriate provision to follow.

 - Must report to parents annually on the school’s policy on Special Educational Needs.

 - Has responsibility for the day to day management of all aspects of the school’s work, including provision for children with SEN/SEND.
-The Headteacher meets with the Senco regularly to discuss SEN issues and keeps the governing body fully informed.
+The Headteacher meets with the SendCo regularly to discuss SEN issues and keeps the governing body fully informed.
 Tracking records are analysed during a designated meeting that takes place every term.

 All teaching and non-teaching staff

 - Should be involved in the development of the school’s SEN/SEND policy and be fully aware of the school’s procedures for identifying, assessing and making provision for pupils with SEN/SEND.